jhs2jhs/WebDownloadJobsManage/README.md

 # Details:

-## todo
-http_post, needs to improved.
-4. clients needs to send the error log into servers. server sides, client, how to start jobs automatically. it needs to check how many steps are running int he jobs managers. but if client is strong enough, it only needs to start automatically. server needs to have results report, and send email out everyday or everytime, when error happened.
-1. clients needs to restart, and server needs to report client's position automatically.
-1. python data push into mongo. learn how to delete data from command, require username and password
-2. nodejs sever needs to fill the rest jobs.
-3. nodejs client start to work then.
-4. how to add new jobs without stopping???
-5. design a protocol chart
-6. common error: 'http encode, check / in the end of url'
-7. job manager need to add path automatically, in the folder.
-8. job manager need to change the time duration for download, automatically. it looks like this duration is difficult to set up, as it is difficult to know the exact time, as there is no way to know that the website is starts to block or not. so this duration should be fully tested in advanced.
-9. job manager needs to know if the client is dead or not.
-10. jobs manager should be able to know the serious errors, jobs client should be able to report all the necessary errors.
-15. simplify http_get_or_post method, to keep it simply.
-16. user control on sever web interface.
-17. server side need to send email out frequently. and sever side to set whether to send email or not.
-18. estimated finish time.
-email is send based on several people. can jobs be add automatically?

 ## features:
 1. have a configure file, so each job_worker do not need repeate setted after done once.